influxdata/docs-v2/content/influxdb/v2.0/reference/api/client-libraries/go.md

 If just getting started, see [Get started with InfluxDB](/v2.0/get-started/).

 ## Before you begin

-1. Go 1.3 or later is required.
+1. Install Go 1.3 or later](https://golang.org/doc/install)
 2. Download the client package in your $GOPATH and build the package.

     ```sh